Thursday, November 19, 2015

 At that time, the website's social networking portion had a network of 18 million users.
 Liquidity problems, however, affected earnings.
 Sales declined from their peak of P20 billion in 2013 to just about P5 billion in 2017.

-The company has suffered from a drop in new orders amid a slump in the global social networking sector.
-Multiply Philippines also reportedly laid off some 12,000 workers on February 28, 2014.
+The company has suffered from a drop in new orders amid a global social networking sector slump.
+Multiply Philippines reportedly laid off some 12,000 workers on February 28, 2014.

-It last announced in March 2013 the completion of photos during the 71st UAAP swimming championships last September 25 to 28, 2008 but it was put on hold.
+It last announced on March 10, 2013, the completion of photos during the 71st UAAP swimming championships on September 25 to 28, 2008 but was put on hold.

 “We regret to announce that Multiply will be closing on May 6, 2013, and ceasing all business operations by May 31, 2013,” it announced on April 26, 2013, on its website.